Gates of Hell trilogy

-The Gates of Hell trilogy is the unofficial name for a trilogy of films directed by Lucio Fulci.
-While the films aren't direct sequels they are thematically connected.
+The Gates of Hell trilogy (Trilogia della morte) is the unofficial name for a trilogy of films directed by Lucio Fulci.
+While the films are not direct sequels, they are thematically connected.

 Films

-All three films star Catriona MacColl as a leading character, were written by Fulci and Dardano Sacchetti with Giorgio Mariuzzo co-writing The Beyond and The House by the Cemetery.
+All three films star Katherine MacColl as a leading character, were written by Fulci and Dardano Sacchetti with Giorgio Mariuzzo co-writing The Beyond and The House by the Cemetery.

 City of the Living Dead and The Beyond were both scored by Fabio Frizzi while The House by the Cemetery had a score composed by both Walter Rizzati and Alessandro Blonksteiner.